josepcastellanos/the-one-frontend/README.md

 - [x]  Add routing algorithm to bulk and parameter simulation
 - [x]  Bulk simulation frontend
 - [x]  Bulk simulation backend (sampled)
-- [ ] Include Confirmation menu to the bulk front-end
+- [x] Include Confirmation menu to the bulk front-end
+- [ ] Add to the readme how to activate Server mode (unlock).
 - [x] Home page to select parameter simulation or bulk simulations